 It will, however, give you a series of educated, evidence-based guesses and case studies wherever possible.

 The most important question is whether E-A-T is a ranking factor.
 This is hard to answer.

 Google’s Gary Illyes said in his 2019 Q&A with Marie Haynes that Google does not have an internal E-A-T score.
 That’s why some experts say that E-A-T is becoming irrelevant.

-But, in the same interview, he explained that increasing E-A-T is a good thing.
+But, in the same interview, he explained that increasing E-A-T is good.
 He also said that several algorithms conceptualize E-A-T.

-The big takeaway is that there is no single Google update that focuses on E-A-T as a ranking factor.
+The big takeaway is that no single Google update focuses on E-A-T as a ranking factor.
 Nor is E-A-T the leading ranking factor after the 2018 Core Update.

 How Google ranks pages on the internet is complicated.
-Many algorithms track and assess the expertise, authority, and trust of pages, websites, and authors.
-These factors might significantly affect YMYL (your money your life) websites like news sites or medical sites than other pages.
+Many algorithms track and assess pages, websites, and authors’ expertise, authority, and trust.
+These factors might significantly affect YMYL (your money, your life) websites like news sites or medical sites more than other pages.

 What is YMYL?